mo-ameenx0/auto-nation/README.md

 # AutoNation

 AutoNation is an application for network tasks automation.
-The application has GUI and can run multiple commands into multiple routers from a json file.

 # Router Setup